-If you get any side effects, talk to your doctor or pharmacist.
+If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly (see details below).
-By reporting side effects you can help provide more information on the safety of this medicine.

-5. How to store OLANZAPINE
+5. How to store Olanzapine

 Keep this medicine out of sight and reach of children.
-Store below 25°C.

-Do not use this medicine after the expiry date, which is stated on the outer carton, blister and bottle label.
+Do not use this medicine after the expiry date, which is stated on the carton.
+Do not store above $25 \,^{\circ}\text{C}$ .

 Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
-These measures will help to protect the environment.
+These measures will help protect the environment.

-6. Contents of the pack and other information What Olanzapine contains
+6. Contents of the pack and other information